-Way’s Bookshop in Henley, a traditional secondhand and antiquarian bookshop is situated on the corner of Friday Street, and is my favourite kind of place.
+Way’s Bookshop in Henley, a traditional second hand and antiquarian bookshop is situated on the corner of Friday Street, and is my favourite kind of place.
 Intimate and cosy with shelves upon shelves of books, I spent a heavenly hour rifling through their impressive selection before coming across Notes on a Scandal.
 I remembered enjoying the film, and finding Judi Dench’s character rather disturbing, but as it had been a while since I’d seen it, I had only a vague recollection of how the plot concluded and thus happily parted with a mere pound for the paperback.
 Later that day, armed with my favourite accompaniment to a book – a big mug of hot, sweet, tea – I began reading and within twenty-four hours I had finished.

 Published in 2003, the plot follows the exploits of Sheba Hart as she begins an extra-marital affair with one of her pupils, while simultaneously dealing with an intense, creepy female colleague – Barbara Covett.
-The characters are beautifully written; Covett’s especially so, whose dependancy on Sheba and numerous idiosyncrasies really bring the character to life.
+The characters are beautifully written; Covett’s especially so, whose dependency on Sheba and numerous idiosyncrasies really bring the character to life.

-The book is incredibly fast-paced with an impending sense of doom from start to finish that leaves the reader wanting more.
+The book is incredibly fast paced with an impending sense of doom from start to finish that leaves the reader wanting more.
 If you’re looking for a compelling page turner or a dark tale that will get you out of a reading rut, few will suffice quite as well as Zoe Heller’s Notes on a Scandal.

-About Notes on a Scandal
+Notes on a Scandal by Zoe Heller Summary

 Schoolteacher Barbara Covett has led a solitary life until Sheba Hart, the new art teacher at St. George’s, befriends her.
 But even as their relationship develops, so too does another: Sheba has begun an illicit affair with an underage male student.
-When the scandal turns into a media circus, Barbara decides to write an account in her friend’s defense—and ends up revealing not only Sheba’s secrets, but also her own.
+When the scandal turns into a media circus, Barbara decides to write an account in her friend’s defence—and ends up revealing not only Sheba’s secrets, but also her own.

-About Zoe Heller
+Zoe Heller Author Bio

 Zoe Heller was born in London in 1965 and educated at Oxford University and Columbia University, New York.
 She is a journalist who, after writing book reviews for various newspapers, became a feature writer for The Independent.
 She wrote a weekly confessional column for the Sunday Times for four years, but now writes for the Daily Telegraph and earned the title ‘Columnist of the Year’ in 2002.